 Regular brushing is the ideal chance to bond with your small dog.
 Brush or comb long-haired breeds (like the Shih Tzu) daily, and medium-haired breeds (such as the Cavalier King Charles spaniel) once a week.
 Short-haired breeds (like the French bulldog) can be groomed once a month, using a rubber grooming mitt.
 Brush gently in the direction your small dog’s hair grows and, if you’re concerned about applying too much pressure, choose a puppy brush – it has very soft bristles and is ideal for sensitive skin.

+The method of grooming small dogs may differ by breed, as they all have different coats.
 Knowing what your small dog was originally bred to do can help you to understand why his coat is short, smooth or curly.
 For example, the Jack Russell terrier was bred to run through fields and burrow down holes so that’s why your terrier’s wiry coat is short and tough.
 Finding out more about your small dog breed, and how physically active he is likely to be, will also help to explain how his coat should be groomed and clipped.

 Most small dogs will only need a bath once a month, in water that is slightly warmer than lukewarm.
 You can use a gentle doggy shampoo and conditioner to smooth your small dog’s coat – special ‘white coat’ shampoos will also enhance the colour and shine of small dog breeds like the Bichon Frisé.